jus/jus.js.org/index.md

 ## Getting Started

-jus requires [Node.js](https://nodejs.org/en/download/) version 4 or greater.
+jus requires [node 4](https://nodejs.org/en/download/) or greater, because it uses some newer Javascript features.
 Install the command-line interface globally, then run it to see usage instructions:

 ```
 npm i -g jus && jus
 ```

-## Why

-Soon...

 ## Pages